vishakha-code27/Nayepankh-website/README.md

 Purpose

-This project was developed as part of the NayePankh Foundation internship selection process to demonstrate front-end web development skills.
+This project was developed as part of the NayePankh Foundation internship selection process to demonstrate web development skills.

 Note